 All of the Coffee Cafes on my "5 Best Coffee Shops in Charleston" also serve quick lunches.
 AND, several of the restaurants in the list of 20 Best Restaurants in Downtown Charleston SC from a Local also serve lunch (including 2 BBQ picks and a Tex-Mex pick)

-So where do we locals take all these Grab and Go lunches from this list of 10 places where locals eat lunch in Charleston?
-To the parks of course.
-There are numerous parks around every corner.
-Most notable are The Battery aka White Point Gardens, Colonial Lake, Waterfront Park plus Washington Square right off Meeting Street.
+Where do Charleston locals enjoy their Grab and Go lunches from the list of top 10 lunch spots?
+The answer lies in the city's abundance of parks.
+Among them, notable locations include The Battery, also known as White Point Gardens, Colonial Lake, Waterfront Park, and Washington Square located conveniently off Meeting Street.

 You May Also Like: